Jiantastic/Pixal/README.md

 2. Detect number of humans in the area ( do humans emit infrared at a certain wavelength?
 We can just filter for that particular wavelength) - intruder alarms use passive IR iirc, can use that as a reference

+3. Camera + TMP007 to achieve something like this -> http://www.flir.co.uk/flirone/ios-android/ (we just need to map temperatures of a certain range to a certain colour to achieve this) .
+If we have two cameras, we can use triangulation to determine how far the object is from our sensors.
+All these data can be processed in the "cloud" and visualised onto a webpage.

 ## Resources

 Add useful stuff here.